vegaprotocol/specs/non-protocol-specs/0001-liquidity-providing-bots.md

 - `auctionVolume`
 - `maxLong` and `maxShort` position limits and `posManagementFraction` controlling size of market order used to manage position
 - `stakeFraction`, `ordersFraction`, these will be used in rule-of-thumb heuristics to decide how the bot should deploy collateral.
-- `defaultSellingShape`, `defaultBuyingShape` (note that the initial shape used will be the buying shape because being long is a little cheaper in position margin than being short)
+- `shorteningShape`, `longeningShape` both of these are *both* sides of the book (note that the initial shape used will be the buying shape because being long is a little cheaper in position margin than being short)
-- `positionManagementSleep`
+- `positionManagementSleep` e.g. 10s and `posManagementFraction` e.g. `0.1`
+- `marketPriceSteeringRate` e.g. 2 per second would be 2

 ### Submitting a market proposal
 The bot will read the required market proposal from a file (configuration option), decide if it has minimum LP stake in the right asset, check it's got enough vote tokens and then submit the proposal and vote for it.
 They will also need to submit [liquidity shapes](../specs/0038-liquidity-provision-order-type.md) but that will be treated below.